Yuri Fulmer

-Yuri Leith Fulmer, OBC (born May 5, 1974) is an Australian-born Canadian entrepreneur and philanthropist based in Vancouver, British Columbia.
-He is the Chair of Fulmer & Company and the Fulmer Foundation, Global Chair of United Way Worldwide and Chancellor of Capilano University.
-He is a member of the Order of British Columbia (2011), and was awarded the Queen's Diamond Jubilee Medal (2012), and was named one of Business In Vancouver's Living Legends in 2021, 2022 and 2023.
+Yuri Leith Fulmer, OBC (born May 5, 1974) is an Australian-born Canadian businessman and philanthropist based in Vancouver, British Columbia.
+He is the chair of Fulmer & Company, global chair of United Way Worldwide, and chancellor of Capilano University.
+Fulmer is a member of the Order of British Columbia (2011) and was awarded the Queen's Diamond Jubilee Medal (2012).

 Early life

-Fulmer was born in Perth, Western Australia to a Canadian father and an Australian mother; as a result, he holds dual citizenship.
-He came to Vancouver in 1992.
+Fulmer was born in Perth, Western Australia, to a Canadian father and an Australian mother, holding dual citizenship.
+He moved to Vancouver in 1992.